seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             cCDMLDeliveryStatus must contain the value 'complete'.
 At which point, setting this object to to 'downloadAndParse' initiates the CDML download process.
-Note, the cCDMLDeliveryStatus should transition to 'inProgress' at
+Note, the cCDMLDeliveryStatus should transition to 'inProgress' as
             the device begins the CDML download process from the server(s) and URI(s) listed in the cCDMLServerTable (as ordered by the cCDMLServerPriority index).